 Dr Fiona Majorin

-Previously, I have worked on the evaluation of the impact of improved cookstoves and water filters on household air pollution and drinking water quality.
-I have also been involved in a Cochrane review of improved water quality.
+I have also worked on evaluations of the impact of improved and LPG cookstoves on household air pollution in Rwanda, and on the impact of water filters on water quality.